-Today, more than ever, education at the school level is in a state of flux and it is this fact that makes it necessary to promote the concept of action research.
-Educators and instructors being in close touch with their work should be encouraged to note their observations and solutions to the problems they face while teaching.
-Action research is more effective than formal research as it addresses grass root problems faced while teaching.
+Today, more than ever, education at the school level is in a state of flux and for this reason it is important for educators to experiment, research and explore different skills, practices, and teaching pedagogy to obtain optimum quality of education in class.
+Action Research comes in handy in exactly such a situation.
+Educators and instructors who work in close contact with the actual learning environment should be encouraged to document their observations about what went well in class and what didn't.
+Action Research can help find solutions to problems at the class room level.
+It is more effective than formal research as it addresses grass root problems faced while teaching.
 Often formal research is based on ideas that might sound good in theory but don’t not work in practice.

 Some important topics for Action Research deal with day to day problems faced by educators in real class room situations, for example issues faced with regard to curriculum planning, concept clarification, handling of classroom dynamics, discipline issues, handling teenage learners, and pedagogy.
 The merits of action research far outweigh those of formal research as they are related to grass-root problems and practical issues faced in day to day teaching and thus they are more relevant for active teachers.
 In many cases Action Research deals with observations which are most valuable for ironing out difficulties that a teacher might face while explaining to his students concepts that are rather abstruse.